 Super Low Energy Building (SLEB) Smart Hub is a platform for companies to share their innovative building technologies with building owners, professionals, researchers and policymakers.

 Building owners and professionals can access and obtain the actionable insights about the technologies such as energy savings and costs for them to make better decisions, backed up by validated data and analysed results, on what technology works best in their developments.

-The SLEB Smart Hub soft-launched by BCA at the Singapore International Green Building Conference (IGBC) 2018 will foster closer collaborations among and within the industry and the research communities with the ease of sharing of data and knowledge to support the BCA Super Low Energy programme.
+The SLEB Smart Hub was launched by BCA at the International Built Environment Week (IBEW) 2019 to foster closer collaborations among and within the industry and the research communities with the ease of sharing of data and knowledge to support the BCA Super Low Energy programme.
 Please click here to access the website.

-For more information or suggestions for improvement, please contact: Dr Jin Guang Yu at JIN_Guang_Yu@bca.gov.sgGBIC Energy Efficiency Research & Development
+For more information or suggestions for improvement, please contact: Dr Jin Guang Yu at JIN_Guang_Yu@bca.gov.sgGBIC Competitive Research Programme (CRP)

-The GBIC Energy Efficiency Research & Development (GBIC-R&D) serves to drive key research agenda to deepen capability build-up in the focused key areas identified in the technology roadmap.
-GBIC-R&D aims to collaborate with the appropriate expertise in the local and international R&D community as well as industry stakeholders to develop innovative solutions with significant impact in building energy efficiency and with high market adoption potential.
+The GBIC CRP serves to drive key research agenda to deepen capability build-up in the focused key areas identified in the technology roadmap.
+GBIC-CRP aims to collaborate with the expertise in the local and international R&D community as well as industry stakeholders to develop innovative solutions with significant impact in building energy efficiency and with high market adoption potential.

 Please click here for more information on the awarded projects.

-For more information, please contact: Mr Wong Ngian Chung at Wong_Ngian_Chung@bca.gov.sgGBIC Partnership
+For more information, please contact: Mr Wong Ngian Chung at Wong_Ngian_Chung@bca.gov.sgGBIC Prototyping [New]